roshanis/10kings/chapter1_marthanda_varma_revised.md

 He paused, listening to another distant cry.
 When he spoke again, his voice was almost gentle.

-"You think me cruel," he said.
-"You wonder how a king who builds schools can burn palaces."
+"You think me cruel," he said, not looking at me, still staring at those burning estates.
+"You wonder why a king who builds schools still burns palaces."

 Years of torture and interrogation had taught me when speech was dangerous.
 I kept my silence.